 Maintenance - Juvenile Fish Facilities.

 3.2.1.
 Scheduled Maintenance.
 Scheduled maintenance of the juvenile facilities is conducted during the entire year.
-Long-term maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period from December 16 – March 31.
-During the fish passage season parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.
+Long-term maintenance or modifications of facilities that require them to be out of service for extended periods of time are conducted during the winter maintenance period from December 16 – March 31*. [*NOTE: in 2020, bypass operations will start March 1, as described in sections 2.3.1 and 2.3.2] During the fish passage season parts of the facilities are maintained on a daily, weekly, or longer interval to keep them in proper operating condition.